• Features

 If you wait too long, they’ll have lost interest.
 It’s a good idea to send the first email an hour or two after the shopper leaves your site.

 In the case that the customer doesn’t return after your first email, you can send a second message one day after the cart abandonment.
-Then, send a third email two or three days after the customer left your website.
+Then, send a third email two or seven days after the customer left your website.

 If your customer completes their purchase, remember to suppress the additional follow-ups.
 Continuous emails after they’ve made their purchase can be a nuisance.